Multi-Armed Bandit Dynamic Beam Zooming for mmWave Alignment and Tracking

-A second class of algorithms proposes to assign beamformer weights using a \ac{DNN} approach \cite{sohrabi2021deep}, instead of relying on a predefined hierarchical codebook \cite{alkhateeb2014channel,chiu2019active}.
-The approach is \enquote{codebook-free,} so that unlike \cite{alkhateeb2014channel,chiu2019active,blinn2021mmwave,wei2022fast} the overall performance is not affected by the quality of the hierarchical codebook.
-The \ac{DNN}-learned policy takes the posteriors as inputs, as computed in \cite{chiu2019active}.
-The numerical results show that the \ac{DNN} performance with unknown fading coefficient matches the performance of \ac{HPM} in \cite{chiu2019active} with a known coefficient. \cmnt{ We use multi-armed bandit algorithms as a low-complexity machine learning approach.
-Approaches employing \ac{DNN}s or more sophisticated models may take a significant amount of time to correctly steer the beam.
-For example, the deep reinforcement learning approach in \cite{tandler2023deep} takes on the order of $10^5$ samples to converge. } Both the Bayesian policy in \cite{chiu2019active} and the \ac{DNN}-policies in \cite{sohrabi2021deep,tandler2023deep} require overhead computation of posteriors or a forward pass through the \ac{DNN}, respectively, but require few channel observations.
+A second class of algorithms selects beamformer weights using a \ac{DNN}~\cite{sohrabi2021deep} instead of relying on a predefined hierarchical codebook.
+Numerical results show that the performance of this ``codebook-free'' approach without \ac{CSI} matches the performance of \ac{HPM} with full \ac{CSI}. \ac{DNN} approaches, however, may take a significant number of samples to correctly point a beam.
+For example, the deep reinforcement learning algorithm in~\cite{tandler2023deep} takes about $10^5$ samples to converge at runtime.